sauljabin/kafka-sandbox/README.md

 ### NoSQL Populate Database:

 This tool helps to populate MongoDB with random customers.
 This is an ancillary project that can help us to set different scenarios.

 - project location: [nosql-populate](nosql-populate)

+> &#x26a0; Run these commands inside the root folder.

 Create an alias for `nosql-populate`: